2018 Production will be Midsummer Night's Dream

 tickets, please call 023 9234 5346 or email us.

 for Swanmore will be priced separately.
 Contact 07803 299973 for details.

 ** Tickets for Calshot will be priced separately.
-More details to follow.
+See here for booking information.
 Performance starts at 6pm.Doors

 of the play courtesy of Wikipedia